How to 3D Scan Your Home

 Export your scan in this priority order:

-• Best: .obj with textures — zip the .obj, .mtl, and any texture image files together into one .zip
+• Great: .obj with textures — zip the .obj, .mtl, and any texture image files together into one .zip — or .glb (single file, no zipping)

 • iPhone native: .usdz — what most iPhone scans produce directly